WE GO TO BATTLE TO PROTECT YOUR FREEDOM

 In some criminal cases, the defendant admits that he or she did commit the crime, but that it was in self-defense.
 The right to defend oneself from physical injury means a defendant is justified in assaulting the plaintiff if it was in an act of self-defense.
 However, the defendant’s actions must be reasonable for the circumstances to qualify as self-defense.

 Another potential defense in violent crime cases is the insanity plea.
 It can be difficult to prove insanity, as it requires the defendant to show that his or her mental state was such that he or she was not aware of criminal actions.
 The insanity defense shows that the defendant did not have the intent to harm, as he or she was not capable of reasonable thought.
-Aside from this defense, the defendant may also use the under-the-influence defense to reduce charges, or the entrapment defense if an official encouraged you to commit a crime just to convict you.
-Knowing which route is best for you requires speaking with an attorney about the specifics of your case.
+Aside from this defense, the defendant may also use the under-the-influence of drugs or alcohol defense to reduce charges, or the entrapment defense if an official encouraged you to commit a crime just to convict you.
+Knowing which route is best for you requires speaking with a qualified Henderson violent crimes attorney about the specifics of your case.

-If you need competent, talented, and trustworthy defense attorneys in Henderson, NC for your violent crime case, don’t hesitate to contact Scharff Law Firm.
+If you need competent, talented, and trustworthy defense lawyers in Henderson, NC for your violent crime case, don’t hesitate to contact Scharff Law Firm today.
 We have what you need to masterfully navigate a complex violent crime case.